DavidMStraub/gramps-webapp/README.md

 There is a [demo instance](https://agile-bayou-66821.herokuapp.com) using Gramps's example family tree database.
 Use the password "test".

+(NB: initial startup of the demo can take up to a minute since it is hosted on a free Heroku dyno that sleeps after 30 mins of inactivity.)

 ## Disclaimers

 **:warning: This is experimental software.
 Back up your data before using this on your own database! :warning:**